 Senior Coordinator for Tacoma/ Gig Harbor

-Mrs. Paly was born and raised in Peru.
-She is third generation Japanese and speaks Spanish, English, Italian and 19th Century Japanese.
+Mrs. Paly was born and raised in Lima, Peru.
+She is third generation Japanese.
+Her native language is Spanish.

 Elke S. Armajo

 Elke S. Armajo has been the Olympia Area Coordinator for the A.C.E.
 World Language Program since August 2009.
 Prior to this, she served as a German language class teacher for A.C.E. in the Mountain View Elementary school.

 Elke was born in the southern state of Bavaria, Germany, home of the fairy-tale Neuschwanstein Castle and Bavarian Alps.
 Her husband, Darwin, is a member of the Shoshone-Bannock Tribes of southeastern Idaho.
 They have six children, four currently attending North Thurston Public Schools.

 Her love of children has always directed her path in life.
 While stationed with her husband and family overseas, she volunteered in both American and local community German schools promoting cultural awareness, and helping with languages, presentations, and whatever capacity was needed.
 Elke and her family traveled extensively throughout Europe and tried to to instill in their children a sense of awareness and appreciationfor cultural and social diversity in other countries.

 Although she enjoyed her 13 years as a certified Dental Assistant, after the birth of her children she followed her passion for child development and became a certified Family Child Care Provider, serving military service-families and their communities.

 After relocating to Washington in 2003 with her family, she continued her volunteer services in her children's classrooms and other capacities throughout the North Thurston Public School District.
 Notably, Elke has served as an Executive Member of the North Thurston Public Schools Native Student Program (Title VII) Parent Advisor Committee for the past 3 years.